 We have an Asset/Liability Committee ("ALCO") which is authorized by the Board of Directors to monitor our interest rate sensitivity and to make decisions relating to that process.
-The ALCO's goal is to structure our assetliability composition to maximize net interest income while managing interest rate risk so as to minimize the adverse impact of changes in interest rates on net interest income and capital.
-Profitability is affected by fluctuations in interest rates borne by assets and liabilities do not change at the same speed, to the same extent or on the same basis.
+The ALCO's goal is to structure our asset-liability composition to maximize net interest income while managing interest rate risk so as to minimize the adverse impact of changes in interest rates on net interest income and capital.
+Profitability is affected by fluctuations in interest rates.
+A sudden and substantial change in interest rates may adversely impact our earnings because the interest rates borne by assets and liabilities do not change at the same speed, to the same extent or on the same basis.
 We monitor the impact of changes in interest rates on our net interest income and economic value of equity ("EVE") using rate shock analysis.
 Net interest income simulations measure the short-term earnings exposure from changes in market rates of interest in a more rigorous and explicit fashion.
 Our current financial position is combined with assumptions regarding future business to calculate net interest income under varying hypothetical rate scenarios.
 The EVE measures our long-term earnings exposure from changes in market rates of interest.
 EVE is defined as the present value of assets minus the present value of liabilities at a point in time.
 A decrease in EVE due to a specified rate change indicates a decline in the long-term earnings capacity of the balance sheet assuming that the rate change remains in effect over the life of the current balance sheet.